Triangulating surfaces quasi-isometrically: Abstract

 \section{Abstract}

-We prove that every complete Riemannian surface $(\Sigma,d_\Sigma)$ admits a triangulation $D$ whose 1-skeleton, when endowed with the inherited length metric, is quasi-isometric to $(\Sigma,d_\Sigma)$.
-Moreover, the faces of $D$ have intrinsic diameters uniformly bounded by an arbitrarily small constant.
-We also prove that $(\Sigma,d_\Sigma)$ admits a uniform net if and only if it has a triangulation whose 1-skeleton is quasi-isometric to it when equipped with the simplicial metric.
+We prove that if a complete Riemannian surface $(\Sigma,d_\Sigma)$ is quasi-isometric to some bounded degree graph $G$, then $\Sigma$ admits a triangulation whose 1-skeleton is quasi-isometric to it when equipped with the simplicial metric.
+We study several variants of the problem, and identify the right condition making it an if and only if statement.

 {\bf{Keywords:}} complete Riemannian surface, triangulation, quasi-isometry, planar graph, mapping class group, flip graph. \\

 {\bf{MSC 2020 Classification:} 51F30, 57M15, 57Q15, 57R05, 05C10}